VIEW ALL BLOG POSTS

 Lifeway kefir

-Many foods we call superfoods today, typically foods that originated from other parts of the world besides the United States, are making a comeback—and in a big way when it comes to how they can enhance and support our health.
-Some of these “superfoods” have been known for years, such as chia seeds and kefir, as just two examples that we’re hearing about more and more.
-The two foods aren’t new trendy foods, though; they go back for centuries throughout their respective cultures for how they supported health then and how they still hold a place today in how they support health and vibrance.
+Chia seeds and kefir both go back for centuries throughout their respective cultures for how they supported health then and how they still hold a place in our culture for how they support health and vibrance.
 The Aztecs ate chia seeds in Latin America for sustenance, growth, protein, good gut health (fiber!), and overall health and vitality.
 Kefir, which originated from the Caucasus Mountains, was first eaten as a way to one, preserve food, and two, sustain and promote good gut health, optimal immunity, and more.
-Chia seeds and kefir are just two foods that have been eaten for many years before any of us came to this earth, and they’re being praised again today for the superfoods they are.
+Chia seeds and kefir make the perfect pair, as chia seeds fiber pairs beautifully with Lifeway Kefir’s probiotics for overall gut health support.
+Learn more below!

 Check out some of our favorite recipes we’ve made with chia seeds and kefir in these recipes below.
 Pick a favorite, head to the supermarket to pick up some chia seeds and kefir, and get into the kitchen for better gut health, a healthier mood, and more!